Renan-Saraiva/jquery.lang/README.md

 # jquery.lang
-Jquery plugin that helps facilitate the development of multi-language applications.
+Jquery plugin that helps the development of multi-language applications.